‘Euphoria’ has outgrown itself, on screen and off

 For starters, since 2022, “Euphoria” has been plagued by reports of chaos on set, some of it spurred by delays following the dual writers and actors’ strikes of 2023, and some of it reportedly due to rewrites and creative differences.

-Now, as the series makes its long-awaited return Sunday, the third and suspected final season of the Sam Levinson-created show is emerging into a drastically different world, both in terms of the story being told on screen and the generation of stars the show helped launch off screen.
+Now, following the series’ long-awaited return Sunday, the third and suspected final season of the Sam Levinson-created show is emerging into a drastically different world, both in terms of the story being told on screen and the generation of stars the show helped launch off screen.

 It all begs the question: has too much time passed?